ocmod-space/ocmod-equal-sign/README.md

 # Equal Sign

 ## Description
-**Equal Sign** is an OpenCart extension that adds the ability to use the equals sign as a product parameter prefix.
+**Equal Sign** is an OpenCart extension that adds an ability to use the equals sign as a product option prefix.
 Compatible with OpenCart 2.x-3.x.

 ## Download